Why Make Sense?

-Why Make Sense? is the sixth studio album by English electronic music band Hot Chip.
+Why Make Sense? is the sixth studio album by English synth-pop band Hot Chip.
 It was released in the United Kingdom on 18 May 2015 via Domino and was co-produced by the band and English record producer Mark Ralph.
 Similar to their previous album, In Our Heads (2012), it was recorded at Ralph's London studio, Club Ralph, but also at Angelic Studios in Northamptonshire.
 For vinyl and compact disc copies of Why Make Sense?, the album's cover art has 130,000 variations of its design, which comprises a set of parallel lines intersecting with each other (known as a moiré pattern) in front of a coloured background.
 Three official singles were released from the album: "Huarache Lights", "Need You Now", and "Started Right".

 Recording

 Band member Al Doyle explained in an interview that they considered releasing a double album, but held back so as not to be "indulgent".
 Joe Goddard added that most of the album's songs were written in three to four days, explaining that the band "try to work really quickly so we don't work the life and soul out of it."

 In a press release for the album, Goddard stated: "When we were recording, we were getting closer and closer to the sound we make on stage.
 That kind of freedom makes a massive difference to a few of the tracks on the album; to how the tracks grow."
 He also said that "musically we all had a desire to strip things right down, not overload it with parts.
 It relates back to the idea of actually being a band – maybe just one guitar part and one live drum part rather than multiple layers added.
 Musically, it was an effort to bring a real directness to our music, the kind you'd get on old RnB records."